RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Experiments

 \subsubsection{Comparison of Parameters}

-As aforementioned in Section \ref{Implemment details}, we choose 4 scale levels as the scale group and 8 angles as the rotation group.
-Since the weights are shared between channels as shown in Fig. \ref{MethodFig}, the number of parameters of FS U-Net, FR U-Net, and FRS U-Net are 1/4, 1/8, and 1/32 of F U-Net respectively.
-Surprisingly, FRS U-Net achieves such an overall superior performance with merely 13.9\% parameters of U-Net, which is also suitable for FRS Iter-Net.
-It further illustrates the promising potential of FRS-Nets for clinical application deployment.
+As aforementioned in Sec.~\ref{Implemment details}, we choose four scale levels as the scale group and eight rotation angles as the rotation group.
+Since the weights are shared between channels as shown in Fig.~\ref{MethodFig}, the number of parameters of SF-Conv+U-Net, RF-Conv+U-Net, and RSF-Conv+U-Net are about 1/4, 1/8, and 1/32 of F-Conv+U-Net, respectively.
+Surprisingly, RSF-Conv+U-Net achieves such a superior performance with merely 13.9\% parameters of U-Net.
+Similarly, the above analysis is also applicable to RSF-Conv+Iter-Net.
+It further illustrates the promising potential of RSF-Conv for clinical deployments on edge devices.

-As the visualization shown in Fig. \ref{Ablation fig}, U-Net and F U-Net tend to have similar visual effects.
-The segmentation of FS U-Net has better connectivity and smoothness for blood vessels, and less noise.
-FR U-Net is prone to explore more vessel structures.
-FRS U-Net has a favorable combination of both advantages and achieves the best visual effects among all networks.